 Tish breaks the news to her understanding, loving mother Sharon (Regina King) shortly after informing Fonny.
 Fonny was arrested by a villainous officer Bell (Ed Skrein) for allegedly raping a stranger (Emily Rios) on the other side of town from where he was at the time.
 His friend and witness, Daniel (Brian Tyree Henry), is a parolee and apparently pressured into silence.
 Even if the Rivers family could afford a better lawyer than the one they have, Fonny would not receive justice.

 The two families need to come together to support the young couple, but instead, the women feud.
 In a dynamic scene, Fonny’s mother, Mrs Hunt (Aunjanue Ellis) – a pretentious, religious fanatic with airs above her station – curses the baby, blaming Tish for her irresponsibility in having a child that no one can afford.
 Sharon, and her older daughter Ernestine (Teyonah Parris), literally throw Mrs Hunt and her two unmarried daughters out of their apartment.
-Joseph Rivers (Colman Domingo) and Frank Hunt (Michael Beach) get along well and decide to work overtime on the docks for Fonny’s legal defence, supplementing their overtime with theft.
+Fortunately, the two fathers, Joseph Rivers (Colman Domingo) and Frank Hunt (Michael Beach) get along well and decide to work overtime on the docks for Fonny’s legal defence, supplementing their overtime with theft.

-Tish also gets a job, the only African-American on the perfume counter of an upmarket department store.
+Tish also gets a job, the only African American on the perfume counter of an upmarket department store.
 Tall, thin and pretty, she looks like a model, particularly in the colourful early 1970’s dresses that are so retro they could spark a trend.

 The film shifts not only in time but in tone and feeling, from the romantic opening, in which two handsome young, colourfully dressed African American lovers stroll along the river in the autumn sunlight, to the Rivers’ apartment, with its social-realist décor.